Skip to content

 Next steps

-Finally, once you are able to work with use-bknix and loco, you can move on to using civibuild.
+Finally, once you are able to work with use-bknix and loco, you can move on to using civibuild within the subshell.